Techie-calster/AI-smart-gym-trainer/README.md

 ## Running
 - Launch the web interface (recommended): python launch.py
   This will open the repository's home.html (if present) in your default browser and also start app.py (if present).
-If app.py defines a Flask app object named `app`, launch.py will run it directly; otherwise it will start app.py as a subprocess.

 - Run the main script (logical/CLI part): python main.py --input path/to/video.mp4